Skip Navigation

 While an undergraduate at Auburn University, Junkins began his career at the age of 19 as a co-op student during the Apollo program at the National Aeronautics and Space Administration in Huntsville, Alabama.
 He then time-shared graduate study at UCLA with full-time employment at McDonnell-Douglas, where he supported numerous launches of satellites aboard Delta rockets.
 Following previous academic appointments at the University of Virginia and Virginia Polytechnic Institute, he joined the Texas A&M University faculty in 1985 as the first endowed chair holder in the College of Engineering.
 His expertise spans basic and applied research.
 He performs theoretical studies, computations, experiments, design, and supports space flight implementations.

-Junkins recently graduated his 58th PhD student and has spawned two generations of professors and three generations of over 160 PhD graduates who play significant roles in aerospace engineering.
+Junkins recently graduated his 62nd PhD student and has spawned two generations of professors and four generations of over 250 PhD graduates who play significant roles in aerospace engineering.
 His technical descendants are an important national resource.
-He remains an active professor, principle investigator and prolific scholar.
-Currently he directs six doctoral candidates and a post-doctoral researcher.
+He remains an active professor, principal investigator and prolific scholar.
+Currently he directs 5 doctoral candidates.
+His 50% effort as Professor Junkins is time-shared with leadership functions.
 The breadth of his interests and scholarship is evident in the following distribution of his publications, by field (from webofknowledge.com):

 He is a member of the National Academy of Engineering, the National Academy of Inventors, the International Academy of Astronautics, and he is an Honorary Fellow of the American Institute for Aeronautics and Astronautics (AIAA).
-Junkins is the author of over four-hundred papers and seven widely used technical books.
-His co-authored Analytical Mechanics of Aerospace Systems text won the 2014 Martin Summerfield Best Book Award, given annually by AIAA.
-He has received more than a dozen international honors for his research, including the highest honor in his field, the Robert H. Goddard Astronautics Award (2019).
+Junkins is the author of over four hundred papers and seven widely used technical books.
+His most important book is Analytical Mechanics of Aerospace Systems, co-authored with his 26th Ph.D.
+Hanspeter Schaub.
+The 3rd edition of this bookwon the 2014 Martin Summerfield Best Book Award, given annually by AIAA, The 5th edition, now ~1000 pages, was published in 2026 and has been adopted worldwide in top aerospace engineering programs, as well as utilized in engineering practice.
+He has received more than a dozen top international honors for his research, including the highest honor in his field, the Robert H. Goddard Astronautics Award (2019).
 He has patented and commercialized several inventions.